-The School of Nursing is a 16-month (over the course of two calendar years)
+The full-time day program is a 16-month (over the course of two calendar

-hospital-based diploma program accredited by the Accreditation Commission
+years) hospital-based diploma program accredited by the Accreditation

-for Education in Nursing (ACEN) and approved by the Pennsylvania State
+Commission for Education in Nursing (ACEN) and approved by the Pennsylvania

-Board of Nursing.
-Through a unique blend of nursing theory, a strong clinical
+Through a unique blend of nursing theory, a strong clinical component,

-component, and a focus on community service, our students are extremely
+and a focus on community service, our students are extremely well prepared

-well prepared for their future careers as nurses.
-Ranking among the top
+for their future careers as nurses.
+Ranking among the top nursing programs